respeaker/get_started_with_respeaker/docs/ReSpeaker_Core_V2/getting_started.md

 /dev/cu.usbmodem14XX where XX will vary depending on which USB port you used (on Mac) /dev/ttyACMX where X will vary depending on which USB port you used  (on Linux)

 Now use this port with the commands above to connect to your Respeaker over this serial connection.
-And note this is a one time procedure as you'll next setup your Respeaker for Wi-Fi connectivity and then connect via ssh or VNC going forward.
+And note this is a one time procedure as you'll next setup your Respeaker for Wi-Fi connectivity and then connect via SSH or VNC going forward.

 3. The default user is `root`, you can switch to `respeaker` user with `su respeaker` command.